trambarhq/trambar/admin/src/instructions/server/server-summary-facebook.en.md

 *Settings*.
 Copy and paste this URL into the box labeled *Valid OAuth Redirect URIs*.

+**Deauthorize Callback URL** - Copy and paste this URL into the box labeled *Deauthorize Callback URL*.

 **Privacy policy URL** - Facebook requires a privacy policy URL.
 You may link to your company's own page or use this boilerplate.
 It is entered in *Settings* > *Basic*.